Trickster

 Trickster Variants

-• The Fool: A carefree trickster who is unschooled (or uninterested) in common sense, accepted truths, and social conventions
+• Fool: A carefree trickster who is unschooled (or uninterested) in common sense, accepted truths, and social conventions

-• The Mystic: A trickster who spots signs and synchronicities in their surroundings or who attends to visions, voices, or subtle feelings
+• Mystic: A trickster who spots signs and synchronicities in their surroundings or who attends to visions, voices, or subtle feelings

 Pairing